echo1138/google-homepage/README.md

 # google-homepage
-A website that manipules the google homepage
+A website that mimics the google homepage

 Alt-purpose
 ----------